jessegmeyerlab/proteomics-tutorial/manuscript.md

 Both methods mentioned above do not consider the functional relationships among proteins put forth by network analysis; i.e., they assume functional independence.
 Topology-based enrichment methods incorporate this information by, for example, assigning an importance value to a set when its members also participate in a pathway or cluster together in a network [@PMID:24133454].
-In Figure 17, it can be shown that topology-based methods consider non-significant hits (grey nodes) that other strategies may not pick up, due to their position in a network.
+**Figure 19** shows how topology-based methods consider non-significant hits (grey nodes) that other strategies may not pick up, due to their position in a network.

 ### Other computational approaches: Network analysis, Isoform correlation analysis, AlphaFold, BLAST, protein language models